Characterizing the Degree-Kirchhoff, Gutman, and Schultz Indices in Pentagonal Cylinders and M\"{o}bius Chains: Conclusion

-In this paper, we have obtained the closed-form formulas for the degree-Kirchhoff index, the Gutman index and the Schultz index of the pentagonal cylinder chain $P_n$ and the pentagonal M\"{o}bius chain $P'_n$ with $5n$ vertices ($n\geq2$).
-We have derived a relation between the Schultz index and the Gutman index for the above-said classes of graphs.
-It has also been found that for large $n$, the Gutman index is nearly three times the degree-Kirchhoff index for $P_n$ and $P'_n$ both.
+The degree-Kirchhoff index, the Gutman index, and the Schultz index of the pentagonal M\"{o}bius chain $P'_n$ and the pentagonal cylinder chain $P_n$ are computed in closed-form in this study.
+For the previously mentioned types of graphs, we have deduced a relationship between the Schultz index and the Gutman index.
+Additionally, it has been discovered that for $P_n$ and $P'_n$, the Gutman index is approximately three times larger than the degree-Kirchhoff index when $n$ is large enough.